 Georgia jury awards $1.7 billion in Ford truck crash case

-WOODSTOCK, Ga.
-(AP) — A Georgia jury has returned a $1.7 billion verdict against Ford Motor Co. involving a pickup truck crash that claimed the lives of a Georgia couple, their lawyers confirmed.
+A Georgia jury has returned a $1.7-billion verdict against Ford Motor Co. involving a pickup truck crash that claimed the lives of a Georgia couple, their lawyers confirmed.

 Melvin and Voncile Hill were killed in April 2014 in the rollover wreck of their 2002 Ford F-250.
 Their children Kim and Adam Hill were the plaintiffs in the wrongful death case.